Quantum Artificial Intelligence for Mission-Critical Systems: Foundations, Architectural Elements, and Future Directions: Introduction

-To the best of our knowledge, this is the first paper to explore QAI for mission critical systems.
+To the best of our knowledge, this \textcolor{black}{work offers one of the early systematic syntheses of} QAI methods for mission-critical systems.
+We also propose \textcolor{black}{a} resource management framework specifically in the context of mission-critical systems.
+The primary purpose of this work is to synthesize existing QAI for mission-critical systems research.
+In addition, we also offer a conceptual architectural contribution through the quantum resource management framework.
+The paper is conceptual and architectural in scope and we do not include original experiments or benchmarks; we have identified empirical validation on emerging quantum cloud platforms as a future direction.
 The rest of the paper is organized as follows: In Section \ref{bkgd}, we provide a brief background of quantum computing and mission critical systems.
 Section \ref{qml} elucidates quantum machine learning briefly from multiple perspectives.
 In Section \ref{techf}, we provide core mechanisms and algorithmic principles of QAI in MC systems, followed by applications in Section \ref{appns}.
 Section \ref{industry} provides an exploration of the positioning of QAI for MC systems in the industry in terms of deployment.
 In Section \ref{framework}, we propose a framework to handle the unique properties and constraints of quantum computing in resource management and scheduling systems.
 We outline several challenges and future directions in Section \ref{chall}, and finally conclude the paper in Section \ref{concl}.